Big thinking Budget can kick start the Arc and drag a petrified planning system into the 21st Century

 Slow, overly-politicised and outdated are four words that neatly sum-up the UK’s petrified planning system.
+Mike Derbyshire, Head of Planning at Bidwells highlights some way the UK planning system can change in the future.

 Planning policy has remained relatively unchanged since Clement Attlee’s Town and Country Planning Act of 1947 when, just as it is today, all planning was subject to permission by local councils and every area of the country was to be planned locally.
 But while the planning system has been preserved in amber, the UK has changed beyond recognition since 1947.